 One of the biggest challenges of the race is body energy management.
 Consuming enough calories, water, and electrolytes, and managing sleep effectively are crucial.
 According to the team No Boundaries, the team logged in about 3 – 4 hours of sleep per day.
 And the winning team probably logged in closer to 3 – 4 hours of sleep during the entire 10 days.

 No Boundaries is a notable mention for the 2005 race for several reasons: one of the team’s member is Erik Weihenmayer, a blind Everest summiteer.
 With tandem pedaling and kayaking on the Subaru Primal Quest 2005 roster, it be interesting to see how the team meshes together to overcome these specific challenges.

 Also on team No Boundaries is Tony McEachern who was diagnosed with a malignant brain tumor in April.
-Despite the diagnosis, Tony is in the race to win it.
-Winning medals, prestige and definitely some great gift baskets.
+Despite the diagnosis, Tony is in the race to win it: the medals, the prestige and definitely some great memories.